A Guide to Psychology and its Practice

 and Answers

-I have been in therapy for about 8 months now with a 51 year old male psychoanalyst.
+I have been in therapy for about eight months now with a 51 year old male psychoanalyst.
 He is very professional.
 I am a 34 year old female being treated for Depression as well as PTSD.
 I’ve dealt with abusive relationships in my past.
 My therapist does the following: he ogles me (usually my legs and foot area); compliments me (such as you’re sexy, sexual, attractive and classy); initiates comments about my past sexual experience (like did your high school boyfriend perform cunninglingus[sic] on you?, also did you enjoy it?); he is always late starting sessions and late ending them.
 Sometimes he is warm towards me, other times he is strangely distant.
 He always misunderstands and claims my opinions are extreme or unfounded.
 (Almost every session he does this).
 I chose to discontinue treatment with him and he was upset.
 (He always seems mad at me for something).
 So I apologized to him, and said that I would continue treatment with him.
 Now I am so confused, because he has me on paxil, and ambien for my insomnia.
 I want him and this medicine out of my life.
 I feel really fatigued and drowsy all the time.
 Just recently because he claims he has a hard time trying to hear me far away; he asked me to start sitting closer in our sessions.
 Although I don’t think he will ever try to molest me, I feel terribly uncomfortable.
 How do I get out of this?
 I’m really afraid of him more than anything.
 He sometimes sets his his jaw and stares at me with the most serious facial expression.
 He constantly tells me I’m having a transference.
 (I sometimes dream of him in a sexual manner.)
 When I wake up, I’m ashamed and embarrassed of the dreams.
 He seems to like talking about them.
 He also says that he thinks about our sessions a lot (when he is being warm towards me).
 The very next session, he’ll say that I am the sickest patient he has.
 (In all my effort to get better, that makes me feel really bad.)

 As you describe it, your “psychoanalyst” is guilty of bad psychotherapy, professional misconduct, and—depending on the laws of the state in which you live—criminal activity.
 Is that clear enough?